oroinc/documentation/user/back-office/marketing/web-catalogs/web-catalog-nav-tool-usecase.rst

 Create a new content node and add all the items eligible for your special offers:

 1. Navigate to **Marketing > Web Catalogs** in the main menu.
 #.
 Click **Create Content Node** outside of the *Navigation Root* range and provide it with a name (e.g., Special Offers).
-The URL slug is automatically generated, but you can modify it, if necessary.
+The URL slug is automatically generated, but you can modify it if necessary.

    .. image:: /user/img/marketing/web_catalogs/navigation_root/content_node_outside_nav_root.png
       :alt: Creating a content node outside of the navigation root

 #.
 In the **Content Variants** section, add *Product Collection* as a :ref:`content variant <user-guide--marketing--web-catalog--content-variant>` for the node you are creating, and populate it with the items for sale.
-In the example below, we have applied an existing |segment| (New Arrivals/Lightning Products) to the product collection that we are adding as a content variant.
+In the example below, we have applied an existing |segment| (New Arrivals/Lightning Products) to the product collection we are adding as a content variant.

    .. note:: See the :ref:`Add a Product Collection (Web Catalog Content) <user-guide--marketing--web-catalog--content-variant-product-collection>` topic for more details.